 A Traffic Management Plan (TMP) describes proposed work on any public road.
-It includes the work programme, how public and contractor safety is ensured, the public notification process and any contigency planning.
+It includes the work programme, how public and contractor safety is ensured, the public notification process and any contingency planning.

-Any work that alters the normal operating conditions of a road requires a TMP.
+Any work that alters the normal operating conditions of a road requires a TMP, such as:

 - excavating the roadway